List of colleges and universities in Connecticut

-The state's flagship public university is the University of Connecticut, which is also the largest school in the state.
+The state's flagship public university is the multi-campus University of Connecticut, which is also the largest higher education institution in the state, including UConn Health.
 The remainder of the state's public institutions constitute the Connecticut State Colleges & Universities, comprising four state universities, twelve community colleges, and an online school, Charter Oak State College.
 Connecticut is also the home of one of the five federally-run service academies, the United States Coast Guard Academy.

 The oldest college in the state, founded in 1701, is Yale University.

 Institutions

 Unaccredited institutions

-Two institutions are licensed by the Connecticut Office of Higher Education to offer academic degrees, but are not accredited by a recognized accrediting body:
+Institutions can be authorized by the Connecticut Office of Higher Education to offer academic degrees, but may not be currently accredited by a recognized accrediting body: